-The Importance of Being Earnest London starring David Suchet
+The Importance of Being Earnest London with David Suchet

 Suchet is best known and loved for his on screen role as Agatha Christie’s detective Poirot, but he is an old hand with the West End stage.
 He has been nominated seven times for the prestigious Olivier Awards, recently appearing in the hugely successful A Long Day’s Journey Into Night at the Apollo Theatre London (2012) and Arthur Miller’s All My Sons (2010).
 Suchet’s appearance in The Importance of Being Earnest will surely be a huge draw for his fans as well as for lovers of Oscar Wilde’s writing.

 It has become popular for male actors to take on the role of the formidable Lady Bracknell; Suchet follows in the esteemed footsteps of Brian Bedford and Geoffrey Rush.

 The show will be directed by Adrian Noble, former Artistic Director of the Royal Shakespeare Company and 20 times Olivier Award nominee.
 As well as his